跳转至

 • Origin:

 • Because git-revision-date-localized, a great project.
-When I used it at the end of 2024, I found that I couldn't use it locally because my mkdocs documentation was not included in git management, I don't understand why not read the file timestamp, but to use the git timestamp, and the file timestamp is exact, then raised an issue to the author, but didn't get a reply for about a week (the author had a reply later, nice guy, I guess he was busy at the time), and then I thought, there is nothing to do during the Chinese New Year, and now AI is so hot, why not with the help of the AI try it out for myself, it was born, born in February 2025
+When I used it at the end of 2024, I found that I couldn't use it locally because my mkdocs documentation was not included in git management, I don't understand why not read the file timestamp, but to use the git timestamp, and the file timestamp is exact, then raised an issue to the author, but didn't get a reply for about a week (the author had a reply later, nice guy, I guess he was busy at the time), and then I thought, why not try it myself, and so it was born, in February 2025

 • Iteration:

-• After development, I understood why not use file timestamp, because files will be rebuilt when they go through git checkout or clone, resulting in the loss of original timestamp information.
+• After development, I understood why not use file timestamp, because files will be rebuilt when they go through git checkout or git clone, resulting in the loss of the original timestamp of the branch/file that was cloned or checked out.
 There are many solutions:

-• Method 1: Use the last git commit time as the last update time and the first git commit time as the creation time, git-revision-date-localized does this.
+• Method 1: Use the last git commit date as the last updated date and the first git commit date as the creation date, git-revision-date-localized does this.
 (This way, there will be a margin of error and dependency on git)

 • Difficulty:

-1. When to read and store original time?
-This is just a plugin for mkdocs, with very limited access and permissions, mkdocs provides only build and serve, so in case a user commits directly without executing build or serve (e.g., when using a CI/CD build system), then you won't be able to retrieve the time information of the file, not to mention caching it!
+1. When to read and store original date?
+This is just a plugin for mkdocs, with very limited access and permissions, mkdocs provides only build and serve, so in case a user commits directly without executing build or serve (e.g., when using a CI/CD build system), then you won't be able to retrieve the date of the file, not to mention caching it!

-• Straight to the bottom line: Git Hooks can be used to trigger custom scripts when specific git actions occur, such as every time a commit occurs
+• Straight to the point: using the Git Hooks mechanism, you can trigger custom scripts when specific Git actions occur, such as every time you make a commit (hook installation is optional)

-• Workaround: use JSONL (JSON Lines) instead of JSON, and with the merge strategy merge=union
+• Workaround: use JSONL instead of JSON, and with the merge strategy merge=union

-5. How to reduce build time when there are a lot of documents ( >1000 )?
-Every time you fetch a git information, it's usually a file I/O operation, and if there are a lot of files, it can slow down the build considerably, which is intolerable for users (e.g., to improve preview speed, git-revision-date-localized can only disable itself locally by adding the environment variable enabled: !ENV)
+3. How to speed up the build when there are more documents ( > 200 )?
+Every time you fetch a git information, it's usually a file I/O operation, and if there are a lot of files, it can slow down the build considerably, which is intolerable for users (e.g., git-revision-date-localized can only improve the preview speed by adding the environment variable enabled: !ENV to disable itself locally, which is a bit like burying one's head in the sand)

 • Improve: